mwei210/choropleth/docs/README.md

 In addition, this project will include:

-- [ ] An About modal describing the background and directions for how to read the map
+- [ ] An About description describing the background and directions for how to read the map
 - [ ] A production README

 ## Wireframes